yasmine01545/Detection-and-sorting-of-waste-using-Raspberry-pi/README.md

 - Define the model.
 Sequential model

--Compile the model by calling the compile() function
+- Compile the model by calling the compile() function
+- Fit the model with the training dataset.
+And test the model on test data by calling the model through the fit() function.
+-